Despite all the political and religious backdrop, La Reine Margot is, after all, Margot's story. So who is Margot?

 As the machinations that lead to St. Bartholomew's massacre move onwards, we see a distressed Margot wearing a deep red overdress with a white chemise.

-The most interesting part of the design is the progression it has: the longer the character wears it, the more the white sleeves are turned red by the spilled blood that she, indirectly and unwillingly, has spilt.
+The most interesting part of the design is the progression it has: the longer the character wears it, the more the white sleeves are turned red by the spilled blood that she, indirectly and unwillingly, has spilled.

 It's a design created for movement (more than any other in the movie).
-The image of Margot walking down the soiled streets looking for the body of the man she tried to safe is one of the most beautiful in the whole film.
+The image of Margot walking down the soiled streets looking for the body of the man she tried to save is one of the most beautiful in the whole film.

 To save her husband's life, Margot is forced to convince him to convert to Catholicism.
-And to the ceremony she wears a dark red gown with a ruffle and a thin golden laced veil.
+And to the ceremony, she wears a dark red gown with a ruffle and a thin golden laced veil.